 In addition, the current blazer and jumper will continue to be available at a discount of 50% to assist families in transitioning.
 Current shirts, socks and ties will also be available at a 50% discount.

 In the long run, the cost to parents will be significantly less, with students from Prep to Year 10 wearing the same uniform (apart from a change of tie at Year 7) and the Senior Blazer being presented to the boys by the School.
 The pricing of the new uniform is in line with our previous prices (lower, in some cases), other schools and the general market for school uniforms.

-The new uniform will be ready for purchase in late 2018, in time for the 2019 school year.
+The new uniform will be ready for purchase from Noone on 7 December 2018, in time for the 2019 school.
 There will be a two-year transition period, with all students expected to be wearing the new uniform by the beginning of the 2021 school year.
 For more information about how this transition affects particular year levels, see below.

 Your son can finish his schooling at BGS in his current academic uniform.

 Current Year 10 and 11 boys will be given the new Senior Blazer as part of the Rites of Passage program.
 They can choose to wear their new blazer OR their current blazer (although for certain occasions, they will be required to wear the new blazer).
 The new blazer can be worn with the current charcoal shorts or pants, socks and white shirt.

 Current Year 10 boys will need to purchase a new tie for 2019 and current Year 11s will be given a new tie for 2019 (as per current practice).
 Details will be sent soon via SchoolStream to current Year 10 and 11 boys and parents regarding fittings for the new Senior Blazer.